nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

-`RASPBERRY-SI` Test and Evaluation Protocol
+# RASPBERRY-SI Test and Evaluation Protocol

 version: 1.0

-This document explains the test and evaluation protocol `RASPBERRY-SI` partially followed prior to and during visit to JPL in August 2022, and will fully follow post visit for evaluating the Autonomy when interfaced with NASA JPL OWLAT (physical testbed) and NASA Ames OceanWATERS (virtual testbed).
-The challenges that `RASPBERRY-SI` team faced for etesting and evaluating Autonomy with the physical testbed during the visit to JPL in August 2022 provided the required info for following a rigorious integration tests and defining test specification prior to evaluation.
+This document explains the test and evaluation protocol `RASPBERRY-SI` partially followed prior to and during the visit to JPL in August 2022, and will fully follow after the visit for evaluating the Autonomy when interfaced with NASA JPL OWLAT (physical testbed) and NASA Ames OceanWATERS (virtual testbed).
+The challenges that the `RASPBERRY-SI` team faced for testing and evaluating Autonomy with the physical testbed during the visit to JPL in August 2022 provided the required info for following rigorous integration tests and defining test specifications prior to evaluation.

-# Overview
+## Overview

-In the [RASPBERRY-SI](https://nasa-raspberry-si.github.io/raspberry-si/) project, we are developing `Autonomy` for `Ocean World Lander` (target system) with the following capabilities:
+[RASPBERRY-SI](https://nasa-raspberry-si.github.io/raspberry-si/) is a NASA-funded project to develop `Autonomy` for `Ocean World Lander` (target system) that provides the following capabilities:

- * Capability 1 (Root-cause Analysis): Analyzes and monitors the target system in operation to detect `root causes` of failures, faults, or any perturbations that affect the target system’s ability to realize its intent.
+ * Capability 1 (Root-cause Analysis): Analyze and monitors the target system in operation to detect `root causes` of failures, faults, or any perturbations that affect the target system’s ability to realize its intent.

  * Capability 2 (Runtime Adaptation): Adapts the target system to `maintain or recover` as much of its intent as possible.
-In particular, the Autonomy component enables adaptation to run-time/mission-time uncertainties. e.g., faults, failures, behavior execution error, degredations, or other unexpected behavior in the Europa lander arm or any other subsystem of the space lander.
+In particular, the Autonomy component enables adaptation to run-time/mission-time uncertainties. e.g., faults, failures, behavior execution error, degradations, or other unexpected behavior in the Europa lander arm or any other subsystem of the space lander.

-# RASPBERRY-SI's Autonomy
+## RASPBERRY-SI's Autonomy

-In this section, we only describe the implementation view of the Autonomy component and we leave out the technical details of the methods implemented for each components.
+In this section, we only describe the implementation view of the Autonomy component and we leave out the technical details of the methods implemented for each component.

-The `RASPBERRY-SI Autonomy` implements a reference framework in autonomous and adaptive systems, called `MAPE-K`, originally developed by IBM and has been extedned by several members of `RASPBERRY-SI` team extensively over the past decade.
-The components of  our Autonomy includes:
+The `RASPBERRY-SI-Autonomy` (`Autonomy` from hereafter) implements a reference framework in autonomous and adaptive systems, called `MAPE-K`, originally developed by IBM and has been extended by several members of `RASPBERRY-SI` team extensively over the past decade.
+The components of  our Autonomy include:

-* `M: <autonomy-monitor>`: The monitoring component obtains the telemetry data and stores the data in `K: <autonomy-knowledge>` with appropriate format.
+* `M: <autonomy-monitor>`: The monitoring component obtains the telemetry data and stores the data in `K: <autonomy-knowledge`>` with the appropriate format.
 * `A: <autonomy-analyze>`: The analysis component detects any anomaly in the target system and perturbations in its environment that require adaptation to the target system.
 The analysis component does so using the live and historical monitoring data.
-* `P: <autonomy-plan>`: The planner component synthesises/generates plan to adapt the target system to maintain  or recover the specified intent.
+* `P: <autonomy-plan>`: The planner component synthesizes/generates a plan to adapt the target system to maintain or recover the specified intent.
-* `E: <autonomy-execute>`: The executor component translates the adaptation plans, specified in a domain-specific language (`RASPBERRY-SI Autonomy` uses [PRISM](http://www.prismmodelchecker.org/)--probabilistic model-checking toolchain for plan synthesis) to the target system's exeution language (`RASPBERRY-SI Autonomy` uses `PLEXIL` for executing all behaviors and adaptations required to be excuted on the target system).
+* `E: <autonomy-execute>`: The executor component translates the adaptation plans, specified in a domain-specific language (`RASPBERRY-SI Autonomy` uses [PRISM](http://www.prismmodelchecker.org/)--probabilistic model-checking toolchain for plan synthesis) to the target system's execution language (`RASPBERRY-SI Autonomy` uses `PLEXIL` for executing all behaviors and adaptations required to be executed on the target system).
-* `K: <autonomy-knowledge>`: The knowledge components stores all data, including the telemetry data, configuration parameters, the specified intent, and all information that are required by the Autonomy components.
+* `K: <autonomy-knowledge>`: The knowledge components stores all data, including the telemetry data, configuration parameters, the specified intent, and all information that is required by the Autonomy components.

-# Test Phases
+## Test Phases

 RASPBERRY-SI follows an iterative test, integration, and evaluation strategy to reduce the risks and increase the efficiency in test execution.